 Generally, yes!
 I am an FAA licensed drone pilot, and can fly at your wedding so long as; the weather is suitable; the venue allows it; and it does not violate FAA airspace restrictions or special event policies.
 I won't go flying it during your ceremony, it's more just for capturing the landscape and helps to bring the viewers into the story of your wedding day.

-6) I've seen some portfolio builders on Facebook offering to shoot weddings for $500 (or less!)!
-Why should I hire Rocky Mountain Films?
+6) Why should I hire Rocky Mountain Films?

-Now there's always someone who will do it cheaper, but here's the biggest thing about shooting a wedding... you only get one chance.
+Now there's always someone who will do it cheaper, but here's the biggest thing about shooting a wedding.
+You only get one chance.
 You're not going to say your vows again, you can't uncut the cake, and the lonely bridesmaid isn't giving you back the bouquet after she catches it!
 When things only happen once, all you can count on is experience.

 Having the right gear is also essential.
 We have over $10000 in video-specific equipment, and rely on Sony for it's unparalleled low-light performance, the sort of lighting conditions you find at a wedding reception.

 And once you have the footage, you've got to know what to do with it.
 The game has changed for wedding videography.
 You're not going to want the same two-hour video your parents had, that you dust off and play once a decade.
 Our highlight films are produced using the latest Adobe software, with modern editing techniques, and made in the style of your choosing.
 That way, you'll have something to share with others and relive for yourself, any time you want.
 We also steer clear of trendy editing techniques because as cool as they might look today, you'll still want to look back at your wedding video in a few decades and not cringe.